OpenCHAMI/magellan/README.md

 This uses the info stored in cache to request information about each BMC node if possible.
 Like with the scan, the time to wait for a response can be set with the `--timeout` flag as well.
 This command also requires the `--user` and `--pass` flags to be set if access the Redfish service requires basic authentication.
 Additionally, it may be necessary to set the `--host` and `--port` flags for `magellan` to find the SMD API (not the root API endpoint "/hsm/v2").
 The output of the `collect` can be saved by using the `--output`

-Note: If the `db.path` flag is not set, `magellan` will use "/tmp/$USER/magellan.db" by default.
+Note: If the `cache` flag is not set, `magellan` will use "/tmp/$USER/magellan.db" by default.

 ### Getting an Access Token (WIP)